 Many people confuse the two words interstate and intrastate on a daily basis, there is clearly, a big difference in the definition of the two, and there is quite a bit of depth to their meaning when it comes to the appropriate certification for each truck in a commercial fleet.
 Each commercial vehicle is insured, and the how responsibility falls during civil lawsuits.
 The term Intrastate means that the goods being shipped on any type of commercial vehicle will be staying within the bounds of the state it originates from, for example, a partial load is picked up from a manufacturer in Temple, Texas and is delivered to Diboll, Texas.
 The goods never left the state of Texas.

 Interstate means that if a shipment is picked up at the shipping terminal in Lake Charles, LA., and is destined for Charlotte, North Caroline.
 These goods will be crossing many state lines in order to be delivered.
 There is also a foreign authority that allows for shipments to move from the USA to Canada or Mexico that is needed for these niche type carriers.
 Remember the Interstate vs. Intrastate motor carriers have to look at two different authorities when trying to discern the definitions of each.

-For a free no obligation consultation on a Texas truck accident injury case or truck wreck wrongful death claim call the Baumgartner firm at 1 (866) 758-4529.
+For a free no obligation consultation on a Texas truck accident injury case or truck wreck wrongful death claim call attorney Greg Baumgartner at 1 (866) 758-4529.